api-platform/docs/laravel/index.md

 ]
 ```

-Or if you are using Laravel Passport (or any oauth2 server):
+Or if you are using Laravel Passport (or any other OAuth server):

 ```php
 // config/api-platform.php